-According to Corver, the data on less happier in (4-5) support the idea that -er is the head of a ComparP whose semantic value comes from the operator in its specifier.
+According to Corver, the data on less happier in (4) and (5) support the idea that -er is the head of a ComparP whose semantic value comes from the operator in its specifier.
 This hinges on the idea that less happier is syntactically parallel to more happier; this might not be the case, if the contrast between (2b) and (3) holds.
 That is, the syntax of less might be distinct from the syntax of more.

-Nevins (2009) proposes that the -er suffix is attached to its head by a post-syntactic morphological operation, metathesis (see also Embick 2007; Embick & Marantz 2008).
+Nevins (2009) proposes that the -er suffix is attached to its head by metathesis, a post-syntactic morphological operation (see also Embick 2007; Embick and Marantz 2008).
 When -er does not metathesize and attach to a head, the mo- morpheme is inserted, yielding more (what he calls "mo-support", similar to "do-support").
 In his analysis, metathesis involves copying and deletion; he argues that in cases of metathesis, we should generally find dialectal or historical variants of doubling—that is, variants that have copying but lack the deletion.
 Comparative/superlative doubling, then, is exactly that: -er is copied and attached the host, but the original copy is left in place, allowing for mo-support.
 This seems to require distinct analyses of less happier and more happier.
 Whether distinct analyses are independently needed remains an open question.

-Page contributed by Jim Wood
+Page contributed by Jim Wood on September 13, 2012

 Bauer, Laurie.
 2007.
 Some Grammatical Features of New Zealand English.
 New Zealand English Journal 21: 1–25.